VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Conclusion

 \section{Conclusion}

-We presented a closed-loop Verbal Reinforcement Learning (VRL) framework for task-level policy refinement in mobile robotics.
-VRL addresses the problem of execution uncertainty in stochastic real-world settings by combining a VLM-based critic with an LLM-based actor.
+We presented VersualRL, a closed-loop verbal reinforcement learning framework with visual execution feedback for task-level policy refinement in mobile robotics.
+VersualRL addresses the problem of execution uncertainty in stochastic real-world settings by combining a VLM-based critic with an LLM-based actor.
 The critic generates structured natural-language feedback based on robot observations, allowing the actor to iteratively refine Behavior Trees without gradient-based optimization.

 Key findings from experiments with physical robots include: